MatteoDarra/dncs-lab/README.md

 ## File configuration
 ### Vagrant file
-First of all, we need to reconfigure the file ` Vagrantfile `.
+First of all, we need to reconfigure the ` Vagrantfile ` file.
 What we need to do is to change some lines of this file.
 In particular we need to change the path for every device from ` "common.sh" ` to ` "deviceName.sh" `.
 We need also to increase the memory of Host-C from 256 to 512 to run a Docker image.

 ##### Router 1